 In thinking about who’s in the chain of buyers, it is critical to consider potential influencers, people who could be brought into the decision-making process but currently aren’t.

-Today for most buyers the purchasing decision involves, directly or indirectly, a chain of buyers: the users of the product or service, the purchasers who paid for it; and also, the influencers opinions.
+Today for most buyers the purchasing decision involves, directly or indirectly, a chain of buyers: the users of the product or service, the purchasers who paid for it; and also, the opinions of the influencers.

-It is not uncommon that outsiders observing your Hotels products and services see challenges, opportunities, and potential solutions better that Hoteliers themselves.
+It is not uncommon that outsiders observing your Hotels products and services see challenges, opportunities, and potential solutions better than Hoteliers themselves.